laszlocph/gimlet-documentation/src/pages/blog/flux2.md

 ## Where is the project hosted?

-It is hosted on [Gihub: gimlet-io/capacitor](https://github.com/gimlet-io/capacitor)
+It is hosted on Github: [gimlet-io/capacitor](https://github.com/gimlet-io/capacitor)